MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs104.md

 ---
-title: "AVS Error AVS0004"
+title: "AVS Error AVS0104"
-description: "The specified ruleset could not be loaded.
-Details: {0}" ms.author: thpeder ms.custom: na ms.date: 02/05/2022
+description: "The extension '{0}' by '{1}' (version '{2}') is a runtime package, which is not allowed in Business Central online." ms.author: thpeder ms.custom: na ms.date: 02/05/2022 ms.reviewer: solsen ms.suite: na ms.tgt_pltfrm: na
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
 ms.topic: reference
 ms.service: "dynamics365-business-central"
 author: thpeder
 ---
-# Application Validation Service Error AVS0004
+# Application Validation Service Error AVS0104

 [!INCLUDE[banner_preview](../includes/banner_preview.md)]

-The specified ruleset could not be loaded.
-Details: {0}
+The extension '{0}' by '{1}' (version '{2}') is a runtime package, which is not allowed in Business Central online.

 ## See Also
 [Getting Started with AL](../devenv-get-started.md)